VentusSynergy/MidtermProject/README.md

 * [Travis Duplantis](https://github.com/tduplantis83)
 * [Vinton Lee](https://github.com/vintonl)

-This was a week long sprint use Agile Wed Development Methodologies to exceed the minimum viable product for our midterm  [assignment](https://github.com/VentusSynergy/MidtermProject/blob/master/Assignment.md).
+This was a week-long sprint use Agile Methodologies to exceed the minimum viable product for our midterm  [assignment](https://github.com/VentusSynergy/MidtermProject/blob/master/Assignment.md).

 ### Overview: